zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

 <if type="freetier">* Provision an autonomous database
 * Create an OML user</if>
 * Access OML Notebooks
-* Create a Zeppelin Notebook
+* Create an OML Notebook
-* Familiarize with the Zeppelin Notebook toolbar
+* Familiarize with the OML Notebook toolbar
-* Familiarize with the Zeppelin Notebook interpreter bindings
+* Familiarize with the OML Notebook interpreter bindings
-* Familiarize with the Zeppelin Notebook interpreters
+* Familiarize with the OML Notebook interpreters
 * Connect to the Python Interpreter
 * Verify Connection to the Autonomous Database
 * View help files